-This regulation establishes tolerances for residues of quinoxyfen in or on commodities: lettuce, head and lettuce, leaf; melon, subgroup 9A; pepper, bell and pepper, nonbell; and strawberry.
-The Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA), as amended by the Food Quality Protection Act of 1996 (FQPA).
+This regulation establishes tolerances for residues of quinoxyfen in or on sweet and tart cherry, grape, and hop, dried cones.
+Interregional Research Project Number (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA), as amended by the Food Quality Protection Act of 1996 (FQPA).

 FOR FURTHER INFORMATION CONTACT:

 Hoyt Jamerson, Registration Division (7505C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460-0001; telephone number: (703) 308-9368; e-mail address: Jamerson.Hoyt@epa.gov.End Further Info End Preamble Start Supplemental Information

 You may be potentially affected by this action if you are an agricultural producer, food manufacturer, or pesticide manufacturer.
 Potentially affected entities may include, but are not limited to:

 - Crop production (NAICS 111)

 - Animal production (NAICS 112)

 - Pesticide manufacturing (NAICS 32532)